-This newly released NASA image shows an area on the surface of Mars (approximately 1.5 by 3 kilometers in size) with frosted gullies on a south-facing slope within a crater.
+This newly released NASA image shows an area on the surface of Mars (approximately 1.5 by 3 kilometers or 0.9 by 1.9 miles in size) with frosted gullies on a south-facing slope within a crater.

 At this time of year, only south-facing slopes retain the frost, while the north-facing slopes have melted.
 Gullies are not the only active geologic process going on here.
 A small crater is visible at the bottom of the slope.